ishant4iZard/FluidSim2D/README.md

 # FluidSim2D

-FluidSim2D is a fluid simulation project using SFML for graphical rendering.
+FluidSim2D is a SPH based fluid simulation project using SFML for graphical rendering.
 This document provides instructions for setting up and building the project.

 ## Prerequisites